zeplar-exe/MacroMat/docfx/articles/QuickStart.md

 ## Building Macros

 The `Macro` class provides an entry point for all macro operations.
-Individual operations, `MacroInstruction`s, are executed independently by using
+Individual operations, *MacroInstructions*, such as `SimulateKeyboardInstruction` are executed by using
-@MacroMat.Instructions.MacroInstruction.Execute
+@MacroMat.Instructions.MacroInstruction.Execute.

 ```cs
 using System;